A Beginner's Guide to Git

 $ git config --global user.email "your-email@example.com"

-For more options, you can refer to the manual:
+To explore additional configuration options, refer to the manual:

 $ man git config